JoseRoca/WinFBX2/docs/COM/CDicObj Class.md

 # <a name="DispObj"></a>DispObj

 Returns a counted reference of the underlying dispatch pointer.
-You must call **IUnknown_Release** when no longer need it.
+You must call **IUnknown_Release** when no longer needs it.

 ```
 FUNCTION DispObj () AS ANY PTR